LAFF started as a Massive Open Online Course (MOOC) funded in part by the

 graduate course is an ongoing project where Robert simply

-tapes his lectures with a camera and makes the same materials
+taped his lectures with a camera and made the same materials

 available to the world as he makes available to his own